lunix33/transcode-watcher/README.md

 Before starting be sure all the requirement are fulfilled.

 1. Clone the repository.
-2. Within a terminal, navigate to the root of the repository and run `npm install`.
+2. Within a terminal, navigate to the `bin` directory within the repository and run `transcodewatcher-install`.
 3. Set your configuration. (see section 3)

 ## 3. Configuration

+To set your configuration, modify the `<PTH>/.config/transcodewatcher.json` file.

-To setup a user specific configuration, copy the `config.json` as follow `<PTH>/.config/transcodewatcher.json`.
+If the file is not present after installation copy the `config.json` in `<PTH>/.config/transcodewatcher.json`.

 This file will override the default configuration present in `config.json`.